Skip to Content

 Academic Offences - Guidance for Schools

 The Procedures for Dealing with Academic Offences should be applied when considering an allegation of academic offences by undergraduate or postgraduate students.
-They also apply in cases of an allegation of plagiarism or duplication in an unpublished work submitted by assessment by a postgraduate research student.
+They also apply in cases of an allegation of plagiarism or duplication of an unpublished work submitted by assessment by a postgraduate research student.

 Any other allegation of academic misconduct by a postgraduate research student will be dealt with under the Regulations Governing an Allegation and Investigation of Misconduct in Research.